DATE POSTED: October 15, 2021 ***Updated on December 27, 2023***

 The PFS department is responsible for a variety of fiscal services including patient accounting, admitting (patient access), financial counseling, payer negotiations, price transparency, charge description master management, denial management, health information management, financial informatics, and so forth.

 This position requires travel to all facilities within the Kaua’i Region.
 Position may be required to work all shifts, weekends, and holidays.
-The RRCO reports to the Regional Chief Financial Officer (RCFO).
+The RRCO reports to the Regional Chief Financial Officer (RCFO), position no. 109672.

 MINIMUM QUALIFICATION REQUIREMENTS

 To qualify, you must meet all of the following requirements.
 Please note that unless specifically indicated, the required education and experience are credited based on a 40-hour workweek.
 All applicants are required to provide evidence of all applicable education, licenses, and certifications.

 Education: Bachelor’s degree from an accredited (4) four-year college or university in healthcare administration, business, accounting or related field.

 - 5-10 years of managerial and leadership experience.

 - 5 years of experience in healthcare billing is preferred.